dfrappart/dfrappart.github.io/_posts/2023-11-02-AKS_Networking-considerationspart2.markdown

 When talking about Kubernetes, we have to consider how the pods are talking to each other, or to the outside world.

 That's where comes the CNI topic.
-CNI stands for Container Network Interface and is the part which allos for different providers (Network providers) to developpe their solution and plug it to Kubernetes.
+CNI stands for Container Network Interface and is the part which allows for different providers (Network providers) to developpe their solution and plug it to Kubernetes.
 There are a lot of CNI solutions, in the Kubernetes project.
-But from an AKSpoint of view, for a long time, we had only 2 options:
+But from an AKS point of view, for a long time, we had only 2 options:

 - Kubenet
 - Azure CNI